Toms15/TC/README.md

     yarn install

-Once you have installed the dependencies you can run

-    gulp serve

-to instantly open up a dev server with BrowserSync and start coding.

 ## Installing a package
 TC has already the latest Foundation 6 stable release (currently 6.4.1) and jQuery included in dependencies.